joelbarton-io/LS170/2_transport_layer/notes.md

 - implementation: internet sockets; a mechanism for inter-process communication between networked processes

 **sockets and connections**
-- connectionless vs connection oriented systems
+- connectionless vs connection-oriented systems
 - connectionless: unconcerned with the "from whom?", time, order, etc...
-- connection-oriented: cares about order, acknowledgement receipt.
-Essentially has more rules re: communication procedures
+- connection-oriented: cares about order (sequence numbers), acknowledgement (ACK flag), monitors state of connection, avoids congestion, controls flow.
+Essentially has more rules re: communication procedures (mainly in establish the connection (three-way handshake))
   - "four-tuple": source port, source IP, destination port, destination IP
   - checks to match these values in PDU